SnappyJumper/Scrumptious/README.md

 - The two main images are designed to attract the customers attention and to let them know that this website is about food.

+- Two images were chosen so the customer knows that the site is about more than just desserts.
+The ramen hero image shows that the site also has recipes for savory dishes, as well as sweet ones depicted with the brownie hero image.

  **About Us Section**

 Desktop Version: